-For enrolled members who are inpatient at the Arizona State Hospital, the Contractor is required to follow ACOM Policy 422 regarding medical care coordination for these members.
+For enrolled members who are inpatient at the Arizona State Hospital, the Contractor is required to follow ACOM Policy 422 and AMPM Policy 1020 regarding medical care coordination for these members.

 Crisis Services: The Contractor shall develop policies that outline the Contractor's role and responsibility related to the treatment of individuals who are unable or unwilling to consent to treatment.
+The policy must be submitted for review as specified in Attachment F3, Contractors Chart of Deliverables.
 The policy must address:

-- a.
-Involuntary evaluation/petitioning
+- 1. Involuntary evaluation/petitioning

-- b.
-Court ordered process including tracking the status of court orders
+- 2. Court ordered process including tracking the status of court orders

-- c.
-Execution of court order, and
+- 3. Execution of court order, and

-- d.
-Judicial review
+- 4. Judicial review

-Reimbursement for court ordered screening and evaluation services is not the responsibility of the Contractor and instead falls to the county pursuant to A.R.S. §36-545.
-Refer to ACOM Policy 437 for clarification regarding financial responsibility for the provision of medically necessary behavioral health services rendered after the completion of a Court-Ordered Evaluation, and ACOM Policy 423 for clarification regarding the financial responsibility for the provision of specific mental health treatment/care when such treatment is ordered as a result of a judicial ruling.
+Court Ordered Treatment: Reimbursement for court ordered screening and evaluation services are the responsibility of the County pursuant to A.R.S. §36-545.
+For additional information regarding behavioral health services refer to Title 9 Chapter 22 Articles 2 and 12.

+Refer to ACOM Policy 437 for clarification regarding financial responsibility for the provision of medically necessary behavioral health services rendered after the completion of a Court-Ordered Evaluation, and ACOM

+Policy 423 for clarification regarding the financial responsibility for the provision of specific mental health treatment/care when such treatment is ordered as a result of a judicial ruling.